 The Origin Viewer

 Origin Viewer Window.
-Double-click on any graph icon in the Origin Viewer to open as a separate graph window for viewing.
-Multiple graph windows may be open at one time, allowing them to be viewed on multiple monitors.
+Double-click on a graph icon in the Origin Viewer to open the graph in a resizable graph window (multiple graph windows may be opened simultaneously).
+Click and drag a 3D OpenGL graph in the Viewer window to change the view angle.

 System Requirements and Download